 What is CHESS?

-Stake is proud to be a CHESS-sponsored broker, allowing investors to own ASX shares under their own Holder Identification number (HIN).
+Stake is proud to be a CHESS-sponsored investing platform, allowing investors to own ASX shares under their own Holder Identification number (HIN).
 Learn more about the CHESS system.

 - CHESS is an acronym for Clearing House Electronic Subregister System.

 - Developed and maintained by the ASX, the CHESS system gives Australian investors ownership of their stocks under their name and Holder Identification Number, or HIN.

 - Stake is a low cost, CHESS-sponsored investing platform.